mnentwig/forthytwo/README.md

 ### Hardware version
 j1comp targets the J1b CPU (16 bit opcodes, 32 bit data).
 Note that some of the opcodes differ from older version (e.g. there is no "-1" instruction).
 If in doubt, compare with "basewords.fs" from the original J1b repo.

+### building
+* Visual Studio: Open .sln file, "Build solution"
+* Mono on Windows: use "Open Mono command prompt" from windows start menu.
+Navigate to folder containing "buildFromMonoPrompt.bat" and run from command line
+* Mono on Linux: Use same .bat file contents (one-liner) with slash instead of backslash

 ### Convention
 In this document, >>><<< is used for code-related punctuation.
 For example, a double-colon >>>::<<< in combination with a label starts a macro, as in >>>::thisIsMyMacro<<<.